emmanuelByte/tech-explainer-studio/README.md

 # MotionEditor

-MotionEditor is a local, browser-based motion design editor for creating short animated videos, social media clips, UI mockups, text animations, and simple composition layouts.
-It is built with React, Vite, Zustand, Tailwind CSS, Lucide icons, and Remotion.
+MotionEditor is a local-first browser motion editor for creating short videos, UI mockups, social clips, text animations, reusable design elements, and post-production compositions.
+It runs as a React/Vite app with a small local Node/Vite middleware backend for JSON storage, asset storage, library storage, AI actions, and Remotion exports.

-The goal is to make animation editing feel direct and easy: create a project, add layers, move things on the canvas, edit timing in the timeline, add keyframes, apply easing, and export or back up your work.
+The goal is to keep the editor direct: create or import a project, add editable layers, manipulate them on the canvas, animate them on the timeline, reuse saved design/animation snippets, and export a video without setting up a hosted backend.

 ## What It Can Do

-- Manage multiple projects from a home screen with search, sorting, grid/list views, thumbnails, import, export, duplicate, rename, and delete.
+- Manage multiple projects from a home screen with search, sorting, grid/list views, thumbnails, drag/shift multi-selection, import, export, duplicate, rename, and delete.
 - Create projects with common canvas presets for YouTube, Instagram, TikTok, and custom sizes.
-- Edit a canvas with rectangles, ellipses, lines, triangles, custom paths, text, raster images, SVG images, and Lucide icons.
+- Edit a canvas with rectangles, ellipses, lines, triangles, custom SVG paths, text, raster images, SVG images, videos, audio, and Lucide icons.
+- Import HTML into the reusable library and convert DOM-like structures into editable layer trees with nested layout, text, SVG, fills, strokes, shadows, and common CSS box styles.
-- Organize layers with nested groups, drag-and-drop parenting, multi-selection, locking, visibility, and layer ordering.
+- Organize layers with nested groups, drag-and-drop parenting, multi-selection, locking, visibility, layer ordering, and reusable library insertion.
-- Animate layers with keyframes, per-property animation tracks, timeline resizing, easing controls, value graph support, and direct keyframe editing.
+- Animate layers with transform keyframes, per-property animation tracks, multi-selected keyframes across layers, timeline resizing, easing controls, value graph support, and direct keyframe editing.
 - Build text animations such as typewriter, character pop, fall, rise, spin, blur, word reveal, and line reveal.
-- Build custom 3D motion by entering your own rotation, skew, scale, opacity, and perspective values.
+- Build custom motion by entering rotation, skew, scale, opacity, perspective, and other transform/effect values.
-- Style layers with fills, gradients, strokes, SVG stroke/fill controls, image fit options, shadows, blur, brightness, contrast, grayscale, and backdrop blur.
+- Style layers with fills, gradients, per-side strokes, per-corner radius, SVG stroke/fill controls, image/video fit options, shadows, blur, brightness, contrast, grayscale, and backdrop blur.
+- Import and reuse local image, video, and audio assets through the local asset backend.
+- Save selected base design elements and reusable animation/keyframe selections into a cross-project library.
+- Export MP4/WebM through the local backend with quality presets, frame-range controls, progress, logs, cancel, and reveal/open-location support.
 - Use light or dark mode and switch the interface language between English and Czech.
 - Auto-save projects and keep manual version history snapshots.
-- Store projects as readable JSON files on your local machine.
+- Store projects, assets, exports, history, and reusable library items as local files ignored by Git.

 ## Why It Is Easy To Use